ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 #### Feature Analysis

-The purpose of feature analysis in heart disease research is to uncover the relationships and associations between various patient characteristics (features) and the occurrence of heart disease.
+The purpose of feature analysis in heart disease study is to uncover the relationships and associations between various patient characteristics (features) and the occurrence of heart disease.
 By examining factors such as lifestyle, medical history, demographics, and more, we aim to identify which specific attributes or combinations of attributes are most strongly correlated with heart disease.
 Feature analysis allows for the discovery of risk factors and insights that can inform prevention and early detection strategies.

 ```python
 # Calculate the mean and count of heart disease occurrences per feature value